Dulles Connector Sound Walls

 1. Ground-mounted sound walls on the Connector Road in each direction from Chain Bridge Road to I-66 (UPC 98232)

 Work began June 14, 2013.
 The contractor is Lane Construction Corporation.

-Crews are working on the southbound side first, then northbound.
+Crews started working on the southbound side first, then northbound.
 The contractor will also construct sound barriers spanning the gap between Old Dominion Drive and the beginning of the existing wall on the I-495 southbound (outer loop) side.
-Work on this portion is expected to begin in December 2014/January 2015.
-Currently the contractor is working between Pimmit Run & I-66 on the southbound side of the Dulles Connector Road.
-Preparations are underway to start work on the northbound side from I-66 towards Chain Bridge Road.
+Work on this portion is expected to begin in November/December 2014.
+Currently the contractor is working between Pimmit Run & I-66 on both the southbound and northbound sides of the Dulles Connector Road.

 2. Structure-mounted sound walls parallel to the bridges over Chain Bridge Road, Magarity Road and Pimmit Run (UPC 103668)

 Work began on Oct.
 28, 2013.
 Fort Myer Construction Corporation is the contractor.